marat-gainullin/kenga/docs/README.md

 ```

 ## Architecture
-Widget is a JavaScript class, that incapsulates a DOM element, and its layout rules.
+Widget is a JavaScript class.
+It incapsulates a DOM element, and its layout rules.
 Layout rules are implmemented as pure CSS3 rules.

 This package contains base classes for widgets:
-* `Widget` base calss for all widgets.
-Contains simple `parent` and `element` properties, events handling, etc.
+* `Widget` base class for all widgets.
+It contains `parent` and `element` properties, simple events handling, etc.
 * `Container` contains base class for container widgets.
 It supports container contract, i.e. methods `add`, `remove`, `count`, `child(index)`, `children`.
-* `BoxField` intended for standalone using and as a core of decorated input widget as well.
+* `BoxField` base class for input widhets.
+It can be used as a core of decorated input widget.
 * `Bound` mixin, that implements two way data binding for any widget.
 Se how it is used in package `kenga-model-buttons` and `kenga-model-fields`.
 * `Decorator` mixin, that adds decorations to a widget, that allow a user to clear a widget's value and select a value with custom value selection dialog.